atgreen/green-orb/README.md

     channel: "thread-dump"
 ```

-`orb-ag` does not interfere with the execution of your program.
+`orb` does not interfere with the execution of your program.
 All
 console logs still go to the console, and the exit code for your
-program is passed on through `orb-ag`.
+program is passed on through `orb`.

 ## Channels and Signals

-As you can see from the example above, two key concepts in `orb-ag`
+As you can see from the example above, two key concepts in `orb`
 are channels and signals.
 Signals are simply mappings of regular
 expressions to channels.
-When `orb-ag` matches one of the signal
+When `orb` matches one of the signal
 regexps, it invokes the corresponding channel.
 And channels define
 what action to take and how.
 For instance, in the example above we
 define a `startup-email` channel that defines how to send a message to
-a specific SMTP server.  `orb-ag` config files can define any number
+a specific SMTP server.  `orb` config files can define any number
 of channels and signals.
 Each signal maps to a single channel.
 However, multiple signals can map to the same channel.